 type: NodePort

-Then create an ALB Ingress with proper annotation of ACM UUID, Name and Class.
+Next, create an ALB Ingress with the appropriate annotations for ACM UUID, Name, and Class.

 apiVersion: networking.k8s.io/v1